 People don't trust themselves with financial decisions, so they are looking up to a trusted source for ideas

-Who's investing ethically today?
+Who is investing ethically today?

 CNote savings product is currently only available within the United States, and the user base is quite diverse.
 We have users from over thirty different states: half of them are female (and as a female founder, I am personally very proud of this balance), and over 60% are millennials.
-So far, we've experienced that women and the younger generation are more inclined to invest their money with impact.
+So far, we have experienced that women and the younger generation are more inclined to invest their money with impact.
 This is also what studies suggest.
 Another category of people aware of impact investing would be older people: mostly women, but also men who have already earned money, have a good asset base and can/want to do bigger than just charity.
 The "invest locally" movement is also gaining force: people who like their neighborhood coffeeshop or their local grocery store and are already spending money there might also want to invest in these businesses to contribute to their community in a deeper way.
-The role of small businesses in local communities can't be overstated.
-There's this beautiful story of a restaurant called "1300 on Fillmore" in San Francisco Fillmore district, the neighborhood that used to be known as the African American epicenter of the city.
+The role of small businesses in local communities can not be overstated.
+There is this beautiful story of a restaurant called "1300 on Fillmore" in San Francisco Fillmore district, the neighborhood that used to be known as the African American epicenter of the city.
 Its owner Monetta White has hired local people to revitalize the community and invested in the area, including some educational programs for its youth.